shapeoko/Docs/content/electronics.md

 Before we get all crazy bolting our new machine together, let's give our electronics a test run.
 It would be frustrating to have the machine fully assembled, only to find that there is a problem with your electronics that may require disassembly!
 Let's cut that off at the pass and give everything a thorough checking first.

+**Please note that the following instructions assume one has purchased a full kit.
+If your electronics vary in any fashion from the standard parts, it is your responsibility to ensure that one doesn't damage the electronics.**

 For reference, the image below shows the concept of wiring Shapeoko 2.

 [![Generic electronics layout](sketches/electronics_layout.svg)](content/sketches/electronics_layout.svg)